keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 core building blocks of a standard use case in Keboola.

 ## Extracting data from sources
-### 1 Use Proper User Credentials
+### Use Proper User Credentials
 When working with data source components in Keboola, proper authorization is crucial.
 This involves providing credentials and connection details for source databases or relevant tokens and API keys for extracting data from services.
 It is advisable to use technical user credentials created specifically for Keboola integrations, as using the credentials of a real person may present challenges related to permissions, potential changes or terminations, and password resets.

-### 2 Understand Accessibility of Your Data Sources
+### Understand Accessibility of Your Data Sources
 Ensure that the data sources you intend to integrate are accessible from the Keboola platform.
 Internal databases running on on-premise servers or private clouds may not be accessible by default.
 In such cases, consider whitelisting Keboola's IP addresses, establishing an SSH tunnel (if supported by the Keboola component), or requesting Keboola to set up a VPN server.
 Collaboration with administrators or owners of the data source on your side, coupled with support from the Keboola team, will help address any accessibility issues.

-### 3 Know What You're Extracting
+### Know What You're Extracting
 When integrating typical data sources such as MS SQL Server, PostgreSQL, MySQL, or services like Google Analytics and Facebook Ads, resist the temptation to extract everything without evaluating necessity.
 This approach can lead to unnecessary credit spending.
 It is recommended to initially extract a limited batch of data to verify its relevance before proceeding with a full replication of the entire data history from the source.

-### 4 Utilize Incremental Fetching and Incremental Loading
+### Utilize Incremental Fetching and Incremental Loading
 **Incremental Fetching:** Keboola's ability to read data from the source in increments, either through specific parameters or Keboola's incremental fetching options in database connectors, is beneficial for larger datasets.
 This setup is particularly useful when the full extraction time exceeds that of extracting increments only.

 **Incremental Loading:** Concurrently, incremental loading involves incrementally loading the extracted data into Keboola Storage.
-Setting a Primary Key for the Keboola Storage table allows for efficient incremental loading, as it processes upsert operations—appending new records and updating existing ones based on matching Primary Key values.
+Setting a primary key for the
+Keboola Storage table allows for efficient incremental loading, as it processes upsert operations—appending new records and updating existing ones based on matching primary key values.
 Incremental load without a primary key set would always perform an append operation.

 It's important to note that certain connectors may automatically implement both incremental fetching and loading without requiring manual setup by users.
 This information is usually highlighted in the configuration UI, providing users with transparency about the implemented behaviour.

-### 5 Optimizing with Parallelization
+### Optimizing with Parallelization
 To optimize the overall runtime of your pipeline, consider employing parallelization to execute multiple configurations simultaneously.
 It's essential to recognize that while parallelization can significantly reduce the total runtime, each individual job consumes credits independently.
 Therefore, parallelization is a tool for optimizing the execution timeline rather than cost.

 **Where to Apply Parallelization:**

 1. **Flow Level:** Within a Flow, tasks can be organized into phases for parallel execution.
-2. **Components:** For [row-based components](https://help.keboola.com/components/#configuration-rows), you can set parallelization.
+2. **Components:** For [row-based components](/components/#configuration-rows), you can set parallelization.
 Examples include database e extractors (data sources), where multiple tables share the same credentials.
 Configuration rows allow for parallel execution, and this can be configured in the component UI.

 > [!TIP]